sborrego/Data-Analysis-and-Visualization-in-Python/README.md

 ### Check that `pip` is installed correctly

 * Getting started with pip [instructions](https://pip.pypa.io/en/stable/getting-started/)
-    - You may need to use `python3` instead of `python` like the instructions indicate
+    - Note: You may need to use `python3` instead of `python` like the instructions indicate
-    - You may also need to use `pip3` instead of `pip`
+    - Note: You may also need to use `pip3` instead of `pip`
-* If `pip` is on installed or working, try following these instructions [HERE](https://pip.pypa.io/en/stable/installation/)
+* If `pip` is not installed or working, try following these instructions [HERE](https://pip.pypa.io/en/stable/installation/)

 ### Install Matplotlib

-* Installation instuctions for Matplotlib installation [HERE](https://matplotlib.org/stable/users/installing/index.html)
+* Installation instuctions for Matplotlib installation on the command line [HERE](https://matplotlib.org/stable/users/installing/index.html)

 ***